TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “It used to be a public school,” Nohn explains.
 “Then the Khmer Rouge turned it into a prison.”

 Nohn looks at me.
-Then he circles his head, in thought, in the same way the woman in the restaurant did.
+Then he circles his head in thought in the same way the woman in the restaurant did.
 And like her, he offers a clue of understanding.

 “At that time, they shot people who wore glasses,” he says.
 “It was a sign of being an intellectual."

-“Towat, towat,” my driver says to him, and gestures at me.
+“Towat, towat,” my driver says to him and gestures at me.

 Then they both stare at me.
 “Towat, towat,” the driver says again.

-Together we try to find Wat Phnom on the map.
-After we solved that riddle, he gets me there, no problem.
+Together, we try to find Wat Phnom on the map.
+After we solved that riddle, he got me there, no problem.
 It’s not even far from the obelisk.
 Just a couple of streets down, and there they are, the temple gates, and beyond them, the ornamented buildings with steep roofs that rise in three symbolic levels, one for the Buddha, one for the Dharma, and one for the Sangha.

 Back at the Bodhi Tree Guesthouse, Nohn asks me how I liked Wat Phnom.
 “It’s special,” I say.